-I have mentioned it before, but we Dominicans are not big fans of potatoes.
-And I am fine with that.
-It’s not that we don’t enjoy the noble tuber, after all it is the main ingredient in our beloved Russian salad, and a common ingredient in our soups, but as a side dish, potatoes lose badly to rice in all its multiple incarnations.
+I’ve mentioned it before, but we Dominicans are not big fans of potatoes.
+And I’m fine with that.
+It’s not that we don’t enjoy the noble tuber, after all it’s the main ingredient in our beloved Russian salad, and a common ingredient in our soups, but as a side dish, potatoes lose badly to rice in all its multiple incarnations.

 On the home front, my husband was raised with potatoes as the staple of his diet, a common case in Europe, and my daughter apparently inherited the potato-loving gene from him.
 Rice, pasta and potatoes are served with nearly equal frequency here, so I have had to polish my potato-cooking skills.

 As I’ve done before, I was invited to pick a recipe from Sargento’s website and run with it.
 I loved the sound of this Herbed Cheese Mashed Potatoes.
 They had me at “cheese”.
-The light bulb was lit in my head and a new favorite was born.
+The lightbulb lit up in my head and a new favorite was born.